 - the exploration of a controlled place with a view to, or in connection with, the carrying on of activities above;

 - the establishment or maintenance in a controlled place of an installation for the purposes of the activities above.

 In this context, “gas” means any combustible substance which is gaseous at a temperature of 15° C and a pressure of 101.325 kPa (1013.25 mb) and which consists wholly or mainly of methane, ethane, propane, butane or hydrogen (or of a mixture of two or more of those substances).

 “Controlled place” means a place in, under or over – (i) the territorial sea or (ii) waters in a Gas Importation and Storage Zone (within the meaning of section 1(5) of the Act).

 If you wish to apply for a licence for any of the above activities, please contact the NSTA at email@example.com who will provide advice on a “case-by-case” basis on licence application requirements.

 If a licence is granted for any of the above activities (except under (a)), the model clauses that will be incorporated into a licence can be found here: https://www.legislation.gov.uk/uksi/2009/2813/contents/made

 As well as a licence for any of the above activities, a Crown lease issued by The Crown Estate (“TCE”) or Crown Estate Scotland (“CES”), as appropriate, is also required.
 If applying to the NSTA for a licence, you should contact TCE/CES (as appropriate) at the earliest opportunity.

-You will also be required to submit supporting environmental information to the Offshore Petroleum Regulator for Environment and Decommissioning (“OPRED”) at the Department for Business, Energy and Industrial Strategy (“BEIS”).
-To discuss requirements, OPRED can be contacted at email@example.com.
+You will also be required to submit supporting environmental information to the Offshore Petroleum Regulator for Environment and Decommissioning (“OPRED”) at the Department for Energy Security and Net Zero (“DESNZ”).
+To discuss requirements, OPRED can be contacted at firstname.lastname@example.org.